-In simply terms, the more money you make the quicker you can repay.
+In simple terms, the more money you make the quicker you can repay.
 Making more revenue will help you to eliminate your small business debt speedily.
 Here are some tips to help you increase your business revenue:

 - Diversify your offerings by adding more products or services, reach out to potential customer base via targeted marketing, and tap new niche markets to earn more money.

-- A little increase in prices can help generate more money, but ensure you communicate this to your potential customers and ask will they buy before the price raise.
+- A little increase in prices can help generate more money, but ensure you communicate this to your potential customers and ask will they buy before the price rise.
 On the contrary, you can also offer discounts and markdowns, especially for your repeat customers, in order to boost sales.
 Also, ascertain you don’t cut prices too much that you won’t cover the lost cost with more sales.

 - Follow up on your accounts receivables for payments and offer them discounts or rewards for paying fees upfront.

 - Offer product/service bundle packages to entice your customers to buy more from you.
-Create a campaign for limited time offer, or subscriber-only deals can also bring in more monthly revenue.
+Create a campaign for a limited time offer, or subscriber-only deals can also bring in more monthly revenue.

 - Check for suppliers to return your unsold inventory.
-This way you can have more space for inventory that might actually sell and increase your revenue.
+This way you can have more space for the inventory that might actually sell and increase your revenue.

 - Examine things that you don’t use and try to sell it to those who might buy it.

 - Leverage social media platforms to increase your revenue.
 Build up your business presence, start brand awareness campaigns, and solicit feedback from customers.
-Things like answering to users comments or encouraging them to review your business will assist in revenue generation later.
+Things, like answering to user’s comments or encouraging them to review your business, will assist in revenue generation later.

 - Think of other things you can do to earn quick money.
 Like leasing out a portion of your building, working remotely to save rent cost, become a market research participant, sell used tech or assets on Craigslist, or become creative with your assets to bring about more revenue.